GabrielF98/GRBSNWebtool/README.md

 58887.518 16.976600   0.022200000  V LCO
 58887.519 17.478500   0.014500000  g LCO
 ```

 # Suggest improvements to the Webtool
 This repository contains the source code for the project as well as the data stored in the tool.
 Feel free to suggest updates by opening a [new issue](https://github.com/GabrielF98/GRBSNWebtool/issues/new) or by forking the code and submitting a pull request.

-# Suggest improvements to the Webtool
-This repository contains the source code for the project as well as the data stored in the tool.
-Feel free to suggest updates by opening a [new issue](https://github.com/GabrielF98/GRBSNWebtool/issues/new) or by forking the code and submitting a pull request.